Cucumber Tomato Salad Recipe : Fresh, Easy & Customizable

 Step-by-step visuals showing sliced cucumbers and tomatoes on a cutting board and red onions soaking in a glass bowl to reduce sharpness

-Step 1: Slice cucumbers and tomatoes evenly.
-Step 2: Soak red onions to mellow their flavor for a perfectly balanced salad.
+1. Slice cucumbers and tomatoes evenly.
+2. Soak red onions to mellow their flavor for a perfectly balanced salad.

 Two-step process showing creamy cucumber tomato dressing being whisked in a bowl and the final salad mixed with dill garnish